Ada-C18/js-adagrams/comments.md

   accumulator = [thisWord, thisScore];
 }
 ```
-The if statement compares the score of the curent word being inspected to the score of the highest scoring word (thus far), if the score of the current word is greater than the current high score, then the accumulator is updated with the current word and the current score.
+The if statement compares the score of the curent word being inspected to the score of the highest scoring word (thus far).
+If the score of the current word is greater than the current high score, the accumulator is updated with the current word and the current score.
 <br/><br/>
 ```
 else if (thisScore === hScore) {